 2.1 How well observed is the QBO?

-A basic goal of the chapter is to characterize inter-reanalysis differences in the structure of the QBO in zonal-mean tropical winds and temperatures.
+We will characterize inter-reanalysis differences in the structure of the QBO in zonal-mean tropical winds and temperatures.
 Diagnostics will address the vertical and meridional structure of the QBO, its amplitude and period, and its partial synchronization with the annual cycle.
-Modellers trying to represent the QBO in free-running AGCMs may tune their models to match reanalysis, so it is of interest to determine how well constrained are the reanalysis QBOs.
+Modellers trying to represent the QBO in free-running AGCMs may tune their models to match reanalyses, so it is of interest to determine how well constrained are the reanalysis QBOs.
 Direct comparison with observations will be made where possible.
-In particular, IGRA and IGRA2 tropical radiosondes, and SABER and HIRDLS satellite data, are expected to be useful.
+In particular we expect to use IGRA and IGRA2 tropical radiosondes, and SABER and HIRDLS satellite data.

 2.2 Zonal asymmetry

-Due to the paucity of near-equatorial radiosonde stations, it has long been the case that the "Singapore winds" provided by FUB are usually interpreted as being representative of the zonal-mean QBO.
-This is a good assumption provided that zonal asymmetries (in the monthly means) are genuinely small.
+Due to the sparse distribution of near-equatorial radiosonde stations, it is usually assumed that the FUB monthly-mean "Singapore winds" (http://www.geo.fu-berlin.de/en/met/ag/strat/produkte/qbo/) are representative of the zonal-mean QBO.
+This is a good assumption if zonal asymmetries (in the monthly means) are genuinely small.
 The FUB time series is compiled from the consecutive records of three near-equatorial stations.
 The availability of more tropical radiosonde records, especially from the soon-to-be-available IGRA2, should allow a closer examination of possible zonal asymmetries of the QBO.
-While persistent zonal asymmetries are generally expected to be small, we may be able to test this assumption more thoroughly than has been possible in the past.

 2.3 Diagnosing model errors